Dwightgnjohnson/day7/README.md

 ```

 Data Modeling 2:
-* Do the same excercise, but with Modules instead of inheritance
+* Do the same excecise, but with Modules instead of inheritance